graysonhicks/graysonhicks.com/gatsby/README.md

 ## TO DO

 * css grid
-* standalone pages for twitter/insta/github/resume
+* standalone pages for insta/github/resume
+* highlight active page on nav
 * build process
 * optimized images from query?